 If you are near the end of your life or you have an illness that will not improve, you can choose whether you want CPR to be done.

-- If you do want to receive CPR, you don't have to do anything.
+- If you do want to receive CPR, you do not have to do anything.

 - If you do not want CPR, talk with your doctor about a DNR order.